 EANO was established by formal constitution in Brussels in 1994 by a group of European neuro-oncologists who saw the need to have an official group to promote the role of, and to professionalise, neuro-oncology in Europe.

-The next EANO Meeting will be 2018 in Stockholm Sweden.
+The next annual EANO Meeting will be 2020 in Galsgow, UK.

 EANO is also involved in the organisation of the World Conference of Neuro-Oncology Societies, which have been held in Washington DC in 2002, Edinburgh in 2005, Yokohama in 2009, San Francisco 2013 and Zurich in 2017.